aragilar/dnd-flask/data/documentation/adventuring.md

 A given area might be lightly or heavily obscured.
 In a **lightly obscured** area, such as dim light, patchy fog, or moderate foliage, creatures have disadvantage on Wisdom (Perception) checks that rely on sight.

 A **heavily obscured** area-such as darkness, opaque fog, or dense foliage-blocks vision entirely.
-A creature e ectively su ers from the blinded condition (see appendix A) when trying to see something in that area.
+A creature effectively suffers from the blinded condition (see appendix A) when trying to see something in that area.

 The presence or absence of light in an environment creates three categories of illumination: bright light, dim light, and darkness.

 **Bright light** lets most creatures see normally.
-Even gloomy days provide bright light, as do torches, lanterns,  res, and other sources of illumination within a specific radius.
+Even gloomy days provide bright light, as do torches, lanterns, fires, and other sources of illumination within a specific radius.

 **Dim light**, also called shadows, creates a lightly obscured area.
 An area of dim light is usually a boundary between a source of bright light, such as a torch, and surrounding darkness.
 The soft light of twilight and dawn also counts as dim light.
 A particularly brilliant full moon might bathe the land in dim light.